 Does the design flood estimate account for uncertainty, as in the posterior predictive (expected probability) flow (e.g., Kuczera, 1999)?
 If not - your FFA estimator can readily provide this mean hazard instead of the median (maxpost) shown in Fig 10a.
 This may be a recommended ‘design flood’ estimator if you do not translate the flow frequency curve to a stage-frequency curve (usual practice in United States by USACE).

-In France, the official design flood for flood safety planning correspond to the 100-year flood (AEP=0.01), or to the greatest observed flood if the latter is greater to the 100-year flood.

-“Does the design flood estimate account for uncertainty” : est-ce qu’il demande ici si l’incertitude des quantiles est prise en compte dans la réglementation française ?

-Ou bien est-ce qu’il demande une définition plus formelle de mon « maxpost design flood » pour éviter toute confusion avec la prédictive ?

 New sentence in the conclusion, after line 688 “Finally, this article…estimation process”:

 “Discussions are currently underway with the competent authorities in flood risk management concerning the updating of design flood (Q100, Q1000, Q1500) with enlarged samples (from 80 to 204 year-discharge series), and on ways to account for estimation uncertainty.
 The use of estimates derived from the predictive distribution (also referred to as the expected probability approach, e.g. Kuczera 1999, Renard et al. 2013) could be considered since it is naturally suited to the Bayesian approach used here.
 Interesting improvements may come from the use of sporadic flood evidences […]”